isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 * In summary, in order to prove its eligibility for Rental Relief, the tenant-occupier may be asked by the property owner or intermediary landlord(s) to provide audited financial statements for the relevant period, or if such audited financial statements are not available, a statutory declaration stating the applicable statement in paragraph 2, Part 1 of the Seventh Schedule of the Regulations.
 In order to prove its eligibility for Additional Rental Relief, the tenant-occupier may be asked by the property owner and/or intermediary landlord(s) to provide its profit and loss statements for the relevant periods, supported by a statutory declaration; as well as additional documents if the tenant-occupier is part of a Singapore group of entities from 1 April to 31 May 2020 (if applicable).

 * A statutory declaration made in Singapore must be in the form set out in the First Schedule of the Oaths and Declarations Act (Cap.
-211) and be made before a Commissioner for Oaths.
-Please refer to the following <a href="http://conp.sg/co-np-directory-listing">link</a> for a directory of Commissioner for Oaths in Singapore.
+211) and be made before a Commissioner for Oaths or a Justice of the Peace.
+Please refer to the following <a href="http://conp.sg/co-np-directory-listing">link</a> for a directory of Commissioner for Oaths in Singapore and the following <a href="https://www.sgdi.gov.sg/ministries/pmo/departments/jp">link</a> for a directory of Justices of the Peace in Singapore.

 **22. What can a landlord do if he is not satisfied that his tenant is eligible for rental relief, or if his tenant refuses to submit the required documents to prove his eligibility?
 Is the landlord still required to provide the rental waivers in such cases?**